thebigcrafter/KygekWhitelistKick/README.md

 <a href="https://poggit.pmmp.io/p/KygekWhitelistKick"><img src="https://poggit.pmmp.io/shield.dl.total/KygekWhitelistKick"></a>
 [![Discord](https://img.shields.io/discord/735439472992321587.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/CXtqUZv)

-**PM4 BRANCH WARNING: This plugin branch is currently under development.
-There might be some major bugs.
-If you found one, please [submit an issue](https://github.com/KygekTeam/KygekWhitelistKick/issues).**
+**NOTICE:** This plugin branch is for PocketMine-MP 4.
+If you are looking for the PocketMine-MP 3 version of this plugin, please visit the [master](https://github.com/KygekTeam/KygekWhitelistKick/tree/master) branch.

 This plugin will kick players that are not OP or whitelisted in white-list.txt when server whitelist turned on (/whitelist on).
 This plugin will be useful if you often need to whitelist your server and you want all not whitelisted players to be kicked automatically.
 You can change the kick reason and to enable/disable kick via command or config.